LukasHromadnik/FEL-UI-SZZ/KO/03-network_flows.md

 ### Assignment Problem

-We have $n$ exmployees and $n$ tasks and we know the cost of execution for each possible employee-task pair.
-Goal is to assign one task per employee while minimizing the total cost.
+We have $n$ employees and $n$ tasks and we know the cost of the execution for each possible employee-task pair.
+The goal is to assign one task per employee while minimizing the total cost.

 Can be solved using **Hungarian Algorithm**. (min řádek odečíst, min sloupec odečíst, pokrytí nul, nejmenší prvek odečíst z průsečíků, and repeat)